muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 </details>

-## What this system actually does
+## What this system actually does 🧭

 Problem Map 3.0 does not stop at naming the failure.

 It helps humans and AI systems do five things more reliably:

 1. classify a failure
 2. identify which invariant is broken
 3. separate neighboring failure regions that are easy to confuse
 4. choose the right first repair direction
 5. prevent future debugging from collapsing into ad hoc guesswork

 This is why the project should be understood as a **debugging decision system**, not just a checklist.

-The biggest cost in complex AI debugging is often not the final answer itself.
+In complex AI debugging, the biggest cost is often not the final answer itself.

 It is the **first wrong repair move**.

 ---

-## The core promise
+## The core promise 🎯

 You can think of this project in one sentence: